yubozhao/website/content/docs/components/serving/bentoml.md

   - [Prometheus documentation](https://prometheus.io/docs/introduction/overview/)
   - [Installation instruction with Helm chart](https://github.com/helm/charts/tree/master/stable/prometheus)

-BentoML provides Prometheus metrics endpoint out of the box for the prediction server.
-It also provides the essential metrics and the ability to create and customize new metrics base on needs.
+BentoML provides Prometheus support out of the box for the model API server, includes the essential metrics for model serving and the ability to create and customize new metrics base on needs.

-To allow Prometheus monitoring deployed prediction server, update the deployment template spec with annotations for Prometheus monitoring.

-Change the deployment spec as follows, also replace `{docker_username}` with Docker Hub
+To enable Prometheus monitoring on the deployed model API server, update the YAML file with Prometheus related annotations.
+Change the deployment spec as follows, and replace `{docker_username}` with your Docker Hub username:
-username:

 ```yaml
 apiVersion: apps/v1